gilzoide/objectivec-gdextension/README.md

 - Currently only supports macOS and iOS.
   In multiplatform projects, you must check if you are in a supported platform before trying to use the API.
 - This plugin makes its best to check for type compatibility between Godot and Objective-C and catch exceptions when sending messages, but it is possible for crashes to happen if the library is misused.
+- For now, there is no support for structs, blocks and pointers in general.

 ## How to use